-Cake baked in a bowl shaped cake pan (there are specialty cake pans for these cakes which you can purchase from your local cake decorating supplies shops, or if you want a more cost effective option, you can always use an ovenproof bowl from your kitchen to bake the cake in.
-I used a stainless steel bowl I had at home and used this technique to calculate my butter pound cake recipe for this doll cake)
+- Cake baked in a bowl-shaped cake pan.
+There are specialty cake pans for these cakes which you can purchase from your local cake decorating supplies shops.
+Or if you want a more cost-effective option, you can always use an ovenproof bowl from your kitchen to bake the cake in.
+I used a stainless steel bowl I had at home.
+And used this technique to calculate my butter pound cake recipe for this doll cake)

-Buttercreamin dark and light pink, white, green and red
+- Buttercream in dark and light pink, white, green and red

-A tiny amount of pink and yellow fondant for flowers in the doll’s hair and the birthday message
+- A tiny amount of pink and yellow fondant for flowers in the doll’s hair and the birthday message.

 - Wilton alphabet cutters for the birthday message on the cake and flower cutters for the flowers in the hair.

-Silver sugar dragees for the deco on the dress
+- Silver sugar dragees for the deco on the dress

 Here is how I decorated the cake:

-Once the cake was baked and completely cooled, I placed it on a cake board decorated with doily.
-There is a layer of cellophane paper between the cake and the doily and I placed it there so that the paper doily does not soak up any grease from the cake.
+- Once the cake was baked and completely cooled, I placed it on a cake board decorated with a doily.
+There is a layer of cellophane paper between the cake and the doily.
+I placed it there so that the paper doily does not soak up any grease from the cake.
 It also helps to protect the doily from buttercream that may drop onto the cake board while the cake is being decorated.

-Then, I marked the lines for the frills; the top layer, the middle layer and the bottom layers of the dress.
+- Then, I marked the lines for the frills; the top layer, the middle layer and the bottom layers of the dress.
 Once that was done, using a small star tip ( I used Wilton tip #16) I piped curved zigzags that ran horizontally across the doll’s skirt with light pink buttercream icing.
 I did this in sections, according to the lines that were marked for the frills earlier i.e. the top section and middle section.
 The bottom section was left entirely for frills.

 - I also covered the doll’s bodice and dress sleeves with tiny zigzags in the same light pink buttercream.

 - For the bottom part of the dress where there are 3 layers of frills, start from the bottom in horizontally curved lines.
 Once the final layer is completed, using star tip #16, I piped tiny stars along the border of the frills in dark pink icing.

-And finally, before taking the cake out of the house to my sister’s place, I trimmed off the excess cellophane paper on the cake board with a small knife, as close to the cake as possible.
+- And finally, before taking the cake out of the house to my sister’s place, I trimmed off the excess cellophane paper on the cake board with a small knife, as close to the cake as possible.